aclark4life/blog/2010/03/30/a-new-plone-book/index.rst

 The book teaches you to find your way around Buildout and Plone.
 Whether you choose to follow along and build your site from scratch using only Buildout (and a paper clip) or if you use one of the Buildout-based installers (like the Unified Installer), this book aims to make you more competent and comfortable performing a variety of Buildout-related tasks.

 In Chapters 2-7, we present various buildout configuration files that correspond to specific tasks that are related to various subjects, e.g. theming, maintenance, and optimization.
 The reader is expected to "know how to write a buildout.cfg file" by the end.
-No one that reads the book is allowed in the #plone IRC channel afterward to ask about buildout (you can answer buildout questions though).
-Kidding… I kid…

 In the final Chapter 8, we cover new technologies like XDV and repoze.zope2 which may become more mainstream once you decide to start using them (although the latter seems more like a toy to keep us busy until the real fix arrives: full WSGI support in Zope 2.